wjccst/arise_doc/docs/source/guide.rst

 .. note::

-   If an error occurs during execution, you can find the source code files from the [`Zenodo <https://doi.org/10.5281/zenodo.14645190>`_] link and replace the files with the same names in directory ``code``, then rerun the program.
+   If any errors occur while running the Python code, you can find the source code files from the [`Zenodo <https://doi.org/10.5281/zenodo.14645190>`_] link and replace all Python files in directory ``code`` with the ones from the link, then rerun the Python code.